abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/spark-gluten-velox/instance.md

 - Launch the Azure portal and navigate to **Virtual Machines**.
 - Select **Create**, and select **Virtual Machine** from the drop-down list.
 - Inside the **Basic** tab, fill in the instance details such as **Virtual machine name** and **Region**.
-- Select the image for your virtual machine (for example, Ubuntu Pro 22.04 LTS) and select **Arm64** as the VM architecture.
+- Select the image for your virtual machine (for example, Ubuntu 22.04 LTS Server) and select **Arm64** as the VM architecture.
 - In the **Size** field, select **See all sizes** and select the D-Series v6 family of virtual machines.
 - Select **D8ps_v6** from the list as shown in the diagram below: